 Highland dancing is the unique dance form for Scottish bagpipes.
 The Highland Fling and Sword Dance date back to the Middle Ages and have a ritual, war-like, masculine character.
 In the eighteenth century, ballet influenced dances like Seann Triubhas (“old trousers”), the Scottish Lilt and Flora McDonald’s Fancy, giving them a graceful, feminine character.
 Vigorous dances like the Sailor’s Hornpipe and the Irish Jig were borrowed from neighboring cultures, but are mainstays at Highland games.

-Welcome to Highland Dancing: exercise, companionship, culture, fun
+Welcome to Highland Dancing: exercise, companionship, culture, fun!

-Weekly Classes
+Weekly Classes in Austin, TX

 Annual Competitions in Texas

-Houston Highland Games (May)
+Houston Highland Games (April)

-Arlington Highland Games (June)
+Arlington Highland Games (May)

 Salado Highland Games (November)